-Please note Dr. Sweeny is considering taking a student for the fall and will be reviewing applications
+Please note Dr. Sweeny is interested in taking students for the Fall 2017

 Areas of expertise/research interests

 - Consciousness and awareness

 - How do we see the gist of a scene?
 What visual processes allow us to perceive several things—a crowd of people, a flock of birds, or a wall of bricks—all at once?

 - How do we distinguish between individuals in a group?
 What processes help us to see subtle information that makes people unique?